pyrustic/gaspium/README.md

 app.add(page_a)

 # Define and add Page B.
-# Assign 'page-b' as page id (pid) to this page
+# Assign 'page-b' as PID (Page ID) to this page
 page_b = Page(name="Page-B", pid="page-b")
 app.add(page_b)

 # Define and add Page C
-# The pid automatically assigned to a page
+# The PID automatically assigned to a page
 # can be retrieved via the page property 'pid'
 page_c = Page(name="Page-C")
 app.add(page_c)